makeruniverse/docs/docs/studios/hardware-studio.md

-Our Hardware Studio in House K allows you to model, print, cut, drill, solder, and glue hardware objects.
+Our Hardware Studio in House K allows you to model and shape physical objects.

 ## Poster Prints